 When it comes to concussions, we don’t kid around

-At Children’s Hospitals and Clinics of Minnesota, we take concussions seriously.
+At Children’s Minnesota, we take concussions seriously.
 A concussion is an injury to the brain that disrupts normal brain function.
 The symptoms may last only a few minutes or for several months.
 But whether mild or severe, all concussions should be evaluated by a specialist within 24 to 72 hours.
 That’s where we come in.

 Children’s Concussion Clinic provides comprehensive medical evaluation and treatment for children and young adults who have concussions caused by sports, accidents or falls.
 We’re well-versed in concussion care — and kids — so we’re uniquely equipped to help.